simonbingham/xindi/README.md

 * Adobe ColdFusion 9.0.1 or Railo 3.3
 * MySQL 5 or MSSQL

+Versions of Xindi with version numbers beginning with '2013' are tested solely on Railo 4 and MySQL 5.

 ## Quick Start

 Clone the git repo - `git clone git@github.com:simonbingham/xindi.git` - or [download it] (https://github.com/simonbingham/xindi/zipball/master).